Ennomines

 (NCBI-index: 1.007708)

 A moth that is active during the day and sometimes flies around in large numbers along forest edges and dry areas in sunny weather.
 This moth is quite rare in the Netherlands.
 The Speckled Yellow (Pseudopanthera macularia) is a striking appearance with brown spots on the yellow fore and hind wings.
 The intensity of the yellow and dark spots is somewhat variable.
-The flight period is in one generation from April to July and the wingspan is 23-28mm.
-Sometimes there is a second partial generation from August to September.
+The flight period is one generation from April to July, and the wingspan is 23-28mm.
+Sometimes, there is a second partial generation from August to September.
 Host plant: Wood Sage.
 Dutch name: Boterbloempje.
 Frisian name:

 Flying period: